acmenezes/container-the-hard-way/docs/04-namespaces.md

 mount --move /var/lib/containers/run/littlebox /littlebox
 ```
 Now we create an oldroot directory to place the mount point of the actual root file system on this mnt namespace.
 Remember, we are in isolated namespaces and the root file system can be switched by other root fs.
 So create the oldroot and then switch it with the new one:

+From now on for practical purposes let's become root  with `sudo su`

 ```
 cd /littlebox
 mkdir oldroot
 pivot_root . oldroot
 ```
 Now verify that you have the same content in your / path as your /littlebox.
 The mount point of the old root is in old root!
-Just do ls on those directories and you will see it!
+Just do `ls` on those directories and you will see it!

 Finally we need to umount every old mounts from the host system.
 Again, go ahead, we're not doing this on the root namespace.
-We are doing this on the new namespace mnt.
+We are doing this on the new mnt namespace.
 ```
 umount -a
 umount -l /oldroot